INEC: Over 2.5m Eligible Nigerians Registered Online for CVR in Two Weeks - THISDAYLIVE

 “The cumulative figure at the end of Week Two shows that 1,218,482 (48.12 per cent) are male and 1,313,580 (51.88 per cent) are female.
 In terms of age and occupation, the majority – 1,602,484 (63.29 per cent) – are between the ages of 18 and 34, while 647,528 (25.57 per cent) are students.”

-Olumekun stressed that the commission was aware that there were Nigerians who have no access to online facilities or those who prefer to register in-person.
+Olumekun stressed the Commission was aware that there were Nigerians who have no access to online facilities or those who prefer to register in-person.

 He emphasised that the centres are open from 9.00am – 3.00pm daily (Monday to Friday).